Make cross border transfers upto $1M/ month for free with ECL Flex. Learn More →

 • Higher interest rates: Given their subordinated position in the capital stack vs. a senior lender, venture debt firms may charge higher interest rates to compensate for their underwriting risk.
 This can result in higher interest rates for borrowers.

-• Can require collateral: Venture debt firms may seek additional protection on their loans through collateralization.
-In this case, the borrower is required to pledge assets that may be sold for the benefit of the lender in case of default.
+• Could require collateral: Venture debt firms may seek additional protection on their loans through collateralization, which means the borrower will be required to pledge assets that may be sold for the benefit of the lender in case of default.
+This mitigates risk for the lender which can reduce borrowing costs.
+However, it requires an encumbering of assets which can reduce future flexibility for the borrower and lead to legal costs and ongoing collateral reporting–which can be burdensome to a startup.

 Invoice Factoring